segunfamisa/segunfamisa.github.io/_posts/2024-03-14-analyzing-gradle-dependencies.md

 ...
 ```

-The compile classpath is typically what you are interested in, if you are trying to find out which dependencies are compiled with the app - so you can check the compile class path for each of your build types and product flavor combinations.
+The compile classpath is typically what you are interested in if you are trying to find out which dependencies are compiled with the app - so you can check the compile classpath for each of your build types and product flavor combinations.

 Okay.
 Now, we have identified the configuration which we want to investigate.
 Let's proceed to check which dependencies are available in that configuration.